 Last Updated on by

-Both questions get a yes from me.
-Between running a busy freelance writing business and homeschooling my kids and doing all the other mom things, I don’t have a lot of time to spare.
+Between running a bustling freelance writing business and homeschooling my kids and doing all the other mom things, I get stretched pretty thin some days.

-One of the ways I’ve done that is by taking a “less is more” approach.
-I spend less time on my finances these days but I get more results than I ever did when I used to spend hours a day crunching numbers.
-And as a busy single mom, less money stress and more time is invaluable to me.
+I get more results than I ever did when I used to spend hours a day crunching numbers.
+Less money stress and more time to grow my business or hang out with my kids is invaluable to me.

-How to Simplify Your Finances and End Money Stress
+How to Simplify Your Finances and Save Time

-According to a recent Varo Money survey, 30% of Americans say they’re constantly stressed about money.
-85% of Americans are somewhat stressed about their finances.
+According to a Varo Money survey, 30% of Americans say they’re constantly stressed about money.
+Eighty-five percent of Americans are somewhat stressed about their finances.

-I don’t want to be one of the 30% or even the 85% and I don’t want you to be either.
-‘Cause ain’t nobody got time for that, especially not when you’re a busy mom.
+I don’t want to be one of the 30% or even the 85% and I’m sure you don’t either.
+As moms, we have enough to deal with already.

 1. Automate your bill payments.